rajputnewera-create/jobJUMBO/README.md

-# 💼 JobJUMBO - Fullstack Job Portal
+# 💼 JobWorld - Fullstack Job Portal

 A modern job portal web app built using **MERN Stack** (MongoDB + Express.js + React + Node.js).
 Users can apply for jobs, companies can post jobs, and both parties can track everything in their dashboards.